A Lummi Nation doctor is self-quarantined. But the tribe has been preparing for weeks for a coronavirus outbreak.

 Two more positive cases were reported by the tribe Tuesday evening; both people, including a tribal member, are in self-quarantine.

-The tribe’s cultural lens helped launch a strong response, said Nickolaus Lewis, a member of the Lummi Indian Business Council and chairman of the non-rofit Northwest Portland Area Indian Health Board, serving 43 federally recognized tribes in Oregon, Washington and Idaho.
+The tribe’s cultural lens helped launch a strong response, said Nickolaus Lewis, a member of the Lummi Indian Business Council and chairman of the nonprofit Northwest Portland Area Indian Health Board, serving 43 federally recognized tribes in Oregon, Washington and Idaho.

 “A successful job is seeing lower numbers of deaths,” he said.
 “We don’t want to see our loved ones be buried.
 We struggle with that enough in normal day-to-day life.
 This is going to test us all.”